retornam/mozwebqa-vagrant/README.md

 ```

 In the `py.test` command, `--platform` should be the platform on which you are
-running Firefox.
+running Selenium Server.
 In this case, it is the OS you are using.
-So if you are using
+So if you
-Linux, set `--platform=linux` and if you are using Mac, the set
+are using Linux, set `--platform=linux` and if you are using Mac, then set
 `--platform=mac`.